Ladysnake/Ladysnake.github.io/_requiem_wiki/gameplay.md

 - Dying from suffocation by sand will turn the player into a Husk
 - As Vanilla game behaviour guarantees, staying too long underwater as a Zombie will turn the player into a Drowned

-## Undead Gameplay
+## Possessor Gameplay

-After finding a new host or transforming after death, the player is forced to play as an undead creature.
-Undead players behave very similarly to undead mobs, meaning they both have their strengths and weaknesses.
+After finding a new host or transforming after death, the player is forced to play as a soulless creature.
+Possessor players behave very similarly to their mobs, meaning they have both their strengths and weaknesses.
 For instance, a Stray player will shoot slowness arrows, but will also burn if exposed to sunlight.

-Undead players:
+Possessed mobs :

-- Are generally slower than human players
+- Are generally slower than human players.
-- Do not have hunger, but can sprint nonetheless
+- Do not have hunger, but can sprint nonetheless.
+- Do not naturally regenerate health.
+Please read the [Special item uses](#Special-Item-Uses) section for information on how to heal in other ways.
+- Do not receive any experience from combat unless wielding a Humanity enchanted weapon, but will still be able to obtain some from other sources (such as mining, fishing and breeding animals).
+- Do not have the strength to swing their sword in a manner to do area damage.

+Additionally, any passive behaviour from the possessed mob will be preserved.

+For example, players possessing an undead mob :

-- Do not suffocate underwater
+- Do not suffocate underwater (but may convert if possessing a zombie).
 - Cannot swim (unless possessing a Drowned).
-- Do not naturally regenerate health.
-Please read the "Special item uses for Undead" section for information on how to heal in other ways.
 - Are ignored by hostile mobs, unless the player attacks them, but will be targeted by golems.
-- Do not receive any experience from combat, but will still be able to obtain some from other sources (such as mining, fishing and breeding animals).
-- Do not have the strength to swing their sword in a manner to do area damage.
 - Receive damage from instant health potion and health from instant damage potions.

-## Special Item Uses for Undead
+## Special Item Uses

 Depending on the undead possessed, the player is able to use items differently from how he would if he was human.